xiaobo-guo/SLDebias/readme.md

 ### Adjustment Experiments
-For the experiments of score adjustment, please follow the instruction of the [SummEval](https://github.com/Yale-LILY/SummEval/blob/master/README.md) for preparing the data.
+For the experiments of score adjustment, please follow the instructions of the [SummEval](https://github.com/Yale-LILY/SummEval/blob/master/README.md) for preparing the data.

 ## Fine-tune Model

 In our paper, we fine-tune three models on 3 datasets.
-We suggget using the predictions provided by us for metrics analysis but we also provides the code for fine-tuning the model yourself.
+We suggest using the predictions provided by us for metrics analysis but we also provide the code for fine-tuning the model yourself.

 For fine-tuning the model, please run the following code:
 ```
 ./shell/fine_tune_model.sh
 ```

-Noting that there are 9 models trained in the shell file, you can also split them to parallelly fine-tune the models.
+Noting that are 9 models trained in the shell file, you can also split them to fine-tune the models parallelly.

 ## Analyze Metrics Trends
 We provide the prediction results in the following path: